lamhaison/aws-cli-utils/CONTRIBUTING.md

 ## Pull Request Process

 1. Update the README.md with details of changes or adding features if appropriate.
-2. Run lhs_git_scan_secret (Running docker and using git scan secret to make sure there is no sensitive data)
+2. Run lhs_git_scan_secrets (Running docker and using git scan secret to make sure there is no sensitive data)
 3. Once all outstanding comments and checklist items have been addressed, your contribution will be merged!
 Merged PRs will be included in the next release.
 The module maintainers take care of updating the CHANGELOG as they merge.

 ## Checklists for contributions